 Evangeline’s a cappella EP You and I is streaming now on all platforms.
 Their debut LP, produced by Jim Bryson (Kathleen Edwards, Oh Susanna) at his Stittsvile, Ontario studio Fixed Hinge and mastered by Grammy-nominated engineer Philip Shaw Bova (Bahamas, Feist), is also available now on all platforms via Sonic Unyon Records.

 For Gentle, this album is about far more than just musical achievement.

-“During the three years I spent writing this LP, I trudged through periods of deep self-doubt, often wondering if I should give up.
+“I was 19 when I started writing the album and 22 when I finished it — years that offered major coming-of-age experiences that began solidifying the principles I want to live guided by,” Gentle confesses.
+“During those years, I trudged through periods of deep self-doubt, often wondering if I should give up.
 As a child I believed performing was my inevitable fate.
 Somewhere along the road to adulthood I internalized a lot of messaging about my queerness as something that made me inherently less gifted and valuable as an artist.
-Each song on this record is a landmark on the journey toward re establishing my childlike ambition and spirit.”
+In a sense, each song on this record is a step toward re-establishing childlike ambition and spirit.